 Higher Education Reference Architecture (HORA)

-The complexity of information provision at higher education institutions is increasing due to more cross-institutional collaboration, focus on valorisation, internationalisation and digitisation of processes.
+The complexity of higher education institutions' information provision is increasing due to more cross-institutional cooperation, focus on valorisation, internationalisation and digitisation of processes.

 Who is the HORA for?